jonashuang0904/MPC-Exploration/README.md

 ### Ideas for Comparison

-- What arepossible criteria of comparison?
+- What are possible criteria of comparison?
   - approach/method used/supported by solver
 - license
 - convergence